 You’ll need to provide a number of documents with your mortgage application.
 Here’s a basic checklist to get you started:

 - Proof of employment, including salary information (a paycheck stub or letter from your employer will do)

 - Documents related to any outstanding debts, such as a car loan

 Your lender may have additional requirements to buy homes in Canada.
 You may also want to get a mortgage pre-approval before you start shopping for a home, especially if you are currently paying a mortgage on your current home.
 Pre-approval will give you more confidence in your search, and help you understand whether you can manage two mortgages if your current home doesn’t sell quickly.

 6. Start searching for properties

 Prefer to begin your search with a Real Estate Agent?
-Set up a call with our team to get matched with one of our experienced local Real Estate Agents in the Greater Toronto Area or Ottawa, who will recommend personalized listings, schedule showings, and negotiate your winning offer.
+Set up a call with our team to get matched with one of our experienced local Real Estate Agents in the Greater Toronto Area, who will recommend personalized listings, schedule showings, and negotiate your winning offer.

 Properly is the smarter way to move

 With Properly, you can buy when you find the home you love, then settle into your new home while our experts get you the best price on the market for your old one.
 Learn more about how Properly helps you buy before you sell and move on your terms at properly.ca, and get in touch with our team whenever you’re ready to get started.